 Fading Out of Gendered Product Lines

 Younger generations are blurring the lines when it comes to products allocated by gender, thanks to the pink tax.
-Instead, younger generations are focussed on saving money over adhering to gender roles.
+Instead, younger generations focus on saving money over adhering to gender roles.
 You may have seen laughable images for “men’s cotton buds,” or “women’s facial tissue.”
 You may have also noticed that over the past few years, gendered products like these are seen much less frequently.
 This not a coincidence.
 It’s also not likely to return unless to counter social norms.

 Consider The Complexity of Femininity